dalong0514/readnotes/20200201读书笔记/2020112Clean-ArchitectureR00.md

 As a simple example, imagine a banking application that maintains the account balances of its customers.
 It mutates those balances when deposit and withdrawal transactions are executed.
 Now imagine that instead of storing the account balances, we store only the transactions.
 Whenever anyone wants to know the balance of an account, we simply add up all the transactions for that account, from the beginning of time.
 This scheme requires no mutable variables.

 Obviously, this approach sounds absurd.
 Over time, the number of transactions would grow without bound, and the processing power required to compute the totals would become intolerable.
 To make this scheme work forever, we would need infinite storage and infinite processing power.
-But perhaps we don’t have to make the scheme work forever.
+But perhaps we don't have to make the scheme work forever.
 And perhaps we have enough storage and enough processing power to make the scheme work for the reasonable lifetime of the application.

 This is the idea behind event sourcing.
 2 Event sourcing is a strategy wherein we store the transactions, but not the state.
 When state is required, we simply apply all the transactions from the beginning of time.
 Of course, we can take shortcuts.
 For example, we can compute and save the state every midnight.
 Then, when the state information is required, we need compute only the transactions since midnight.